Secator docs

 If you want a more scaleable architecture, we recommend deploying RabbitMQ, Redis, and Celery workers on different machines.

-The steps are exactly the same as for Deploy on multiple GCE instances, expect that steps 2, 3, and 4 will each be run on separate GCE instance.
+The steps are exactly the same as for the previous section, except that steps 2, 3, and 4 will each be run on separate GCE instance.

 You can repeat step 4 on more instances to increase the number of workers.